 16. Another take on the suspended staircase alongside a floor-to-ceiling book shelf!
 We love how the semicircle window adds a pop of unexpected fun and extra natural lighting.

-18. For a modern business look, we love how looks as though it leads up to a place where innovation and smart business ideas are born.
+18. For a modern business look, we love how this open staircase looks as though it leads up to a place where innovation and smart business ideas are born.
 With floor-to-ceiling windows, allowing for maximum natural light to illuminate this stairwell, we imagine this spot is a great lookout for browsing business books and drinking coffee on a work break.

 19. The sky here is really the limit!
 If you’ve got really high ceilings, why not install shelving all the way up?
-Keeping all the cubbies perfectly aligned squares keeps from looking too chaotic and can accompany a really large book collection!
+Keeping all the cubbies perfectly aligned squares keeps this wall from looking too chaotic and can accompany a really large book collection!
 Keeping some of them empty also works in the favour.